[usocket-devel] Fwd: Detecting whether the other end has closed my socket stream

 Also, is there any plan to support utf8 streams directly without creating unsigned-byte sockets and converting from/to string to string-utf-8-bytes?

-Roger Sen Montero roger.sen@gmail.com
+thanks! -- Roger Sen Montero roger.sen@gmail.com

-usocket-devel mailing list usocket-devel@common-lisp.net http://lists.common-lisp.net/cgi-bin/mailman/listinfo/usocket-devel
+_______________________________________________ usocket-devel mailing list usocket-devel@common-lisp.net http://lists.common-lisp.net/cgi-bin/mailman/listinfo/usocket-devel

 -- Roger Sen Montero roger.sen@gmail.com